iamharshit/Genetic-Algorithm-playground/Techniques/particle_swarm_optimisation.md

 It is an optimisation technique i.e given a function we need to find the best possible solution.Brother of Genetic Algo.

 ### Inspiration:
-The algorithm is inspired from the way birds fly in groups.
+The algorithm is inspired from the way birds search for food in groups.

 ### Terminology:
 * In Gen algo where the potential solutions are called "Organisms", here the potential solutions are called "Particles"(although it should have been called "Bird")